Skip to main content

 Consistency Badges

-If the Consistency checker has found unresolved issues in a scene, a small amber badge appears next to the scene title in the Manuscript view.
+If the Consistency Checker has found unresolved issues in a scene, a small amber badge appears next to the scene title in the Manuscript view.
 Click it to jump to the Consistency view filtered to that scene.

 Find & Replace